Big tech aims at talent shortage with 'Hour of Code' campaign

-SAN FRANCISCO (Reuters) - Call it the thinking man’s ice bucket challenge: an hour of code.
+SAN FRANCISCO, Dec 15 (Reuters) - Call it the thinking man’s ice bucket challenge: an hour of code.

 Last week, everyone from U.S. President Barack Obama to top model Karlie Kloss tried their hand at writing software for one hour in the global campaign by nonprofit Code.org to make coding less intimidating to students and teachers.